-LAGERSTROEMIA INDICA or Crape myrtle is grown for its wonderful display of white frilly flowers covering the end of each stem.
+LAGERSTROEMIA INDICA or Crepe myrtle is grown for its wonderful display of white frilly flowers covering the end of each stem.
 This hybrid makes a good choice in small gardens and containers as it does not grow too big.
-Crape myrtle flowers all summer long and is easy to grow.
+Crepe myrtle flowers all summer long and is easy to grow.
 In autumn the dark green leaves turn reddish-purple adding a splash of colour to the garden.
-Crape myrtle comes in many colours such as pinks and reds but what makes this a stunning plant is stunning patterns of the bark.
+Crepe myrtle comes in many colours such as pinks and reds but what makes this a stunning plant is stunning patterns of the bark.

 |Scientific Name:||LAGERSTROEMIA INDICA|